polterguy/fine-tune-hyperlambda/README.md

 * How do I concatenate 2 strings?
 * Select contacts records from my ERP database.
 My database is SQLite, and I want to use CRUD slots.
 * Create an endpoint that sends an email with subject, body, name and email as arguments
-* Create an endpoint that loads a file and returns its content back to caller.
+* Create an endpoint that loads a file specified as an argument and returns its content back to caller.
 * Create an upload file endpoint that saves files to /etc/temp/ folder
 * I've got a file at /etc/www/foo.zip.
 I want you to show me the code required to unzip it in the same folder it exists in
 * Create an HTTP endpoint that invokes Chuck Norris Joke API to generate a random joke and return to caller
+* Create an endpoint that executes Cat Fact Joke API to and returning a random fact about cats